The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Introduction

 \item For any $\lambda \in \bC$ we have a Fukaya category $\mathit{Fuk}_\lambda(M)$, which is a $\bZ/2$-graded $A_\infty$-category over $\bC$.
 This category is zero unless $\lambda$ is an eigenvalue of $[\omega_M] \ast$.
 The cyclic open-closed map \cite{ganatra19} is a map from negative cyclic homology to ordinary (co)homology, more precisely a $u$-linear map

+where $u$ is another formal variable.
 Let's adjoin $u^{-1}$.
-Then, on the left hand side (periodic cyclic homology) we have a connection in the $u$-variable, with a quadratic pole \cite{katzarkov-kontsevich-pantev08, shklyarov14} which has nilpotent leading order term \cite{amorim-tu22}.
+Then, on the left hand side (periodic cyclic homology) we have a connection in the $u$-variable, with a quadratic pole at $u = 0$ \cite{katzarkov-kontsevich-pantev08, shklyarov14}, which has nilpotent leading order term \cite{amorim-tu22}.
 Adjust that connection by adding $\lambda u^{-2}$ times the identity on each summand (this reflects the fact that $\mathit{Fuk}_{\lambda}(M)$ should really be thought of as a curved $A_\infty$-category, with a curvature term which is $\lambda$ times the identity).
-On the right hand side, the corresponding connection should be a version of \eqref{eq:big-q-pole}, with our definition of grading operator operator replaced by $\delta_d = d-\mathrm{dim}_{\bC}(M)$ (the first use of such a relation was made in \cite{hugtenburg22}, under simplifying technical assumptions).
+On the right hand side, the corresponding connection is a version of \eqref{eq:big-q-pole}, with $u$ instead of $Q^{-1}$, and our definition of grading operator replaced by $\delta_d = d-n$.
 Suppose that we are in the situation of a generation result such as \cite[Theorem 3]{ganatra17}, where \eqref{eq:cyclic-oc-lambda} is an isomorphism.
-Then one can infer properties of our connection from ones of the Fukaya category. \end{itemize}
+Then one can infer properties of our connection from ones of the Fukaya category.
+The first use of this relation was made in \cite{hugtenburg22} (under simplifying technical assumptions).
+As an example, \cite[Section 6.2]{hugtenburg22} analyzes the quantum connection for the intersection of two quadrics in $\bC P^5$; this in particular shows Conjecture \ref{th:main-conjecture} for that manifold. \end{itemize}